 A HOLD UP

-At the moment for all practical purposes Angela Merkel calls the shots for Europe.
+At the moment for all practical purposes Angela Merkel still calls the shots for Europe although perhaps for not much longer.
 I suspect the chain of command goes through the EC Commission via Martin Selmayr to Jean-Claude Junker as flak jacket, but also through other politicians, officials and focal points such as the European Parliament.
 Frau Merkel may yet retire injured, but such is the dread of another election, more likely she will struggle through for another term.
 Even if she doesn’t, the EC negotiating tactics will not change.
 Nor will those of Mrs May, at heart a remainer as nowadays is her Chancellor and most of the people around her.
 My impression is that she’s trying to stay just enough locked into the EC to make a humbling re-entry possible.
 The remain hope is that Corbin will form a government and they can blame him for grovelling back into the EC with no rebate and membership of the Euro.
 I found Tony Blair’s fake leaked note to Alistair Campbell courtesy of Austin Mitchell lays out a plausible New Labour approach and conveys all my suspicions about Tony’s low opinion of the voters, including most of those who voted for him.
 What a shame it was just a wonderful bit of satire!
 As for Mrs May’s approach, the Conservative Party already rehearse for their starring role in Death Wish Two.
 We the tax payers are being asked to hand over £ 40 to £ 50 billions for effectively staying in the EC until 2021 with all the red tape but denied anything in return such as passports for our service industries.
 We thought that was what all this money is for?
 The EC also want us to keep all their rules and regulations long into the future.
 Bye bye 21st century competitive economy.
 People living in the British Isles may be forgiven for wondering what Parliament is for – it certainly doesn’t take much notice of the voters.

 Nor should one place too much weight on demands from the CBI.
 Some twenty years ago as a member of its Council along with 399 other representatives of industry and business, I filled out an opinion poll with lots of questions over whether or not we should join the Euro.
 (I voted never.)
 Towards the tail end of this quiz one question went something like, ‘ Do you think the UK will join the Euro at some time in the future?’
 This actually meant, ‘ Do you think that one day enough people in British industry will be daft enough to give up control over our nation’s money? ’ Most reasonable people know that with enough silly people gathered in one place, anything is possible, thus instead of ‘ over my dead body ’ the rational answer becomes ‘ possible but not for the foreseeable future’ when allowing for all circumstances.
 That does not mean you want it to happen.
 Headlines inevitably declared, ‘ CBI poll reveals that most industry and business chiefs expect Britain eventually will join the Euro. ’